simonstolisic/simonstolisic/README.md

 I’m interested in cybersec and familiar with:

-C++,C#, WebDev and SQL since Highschool
+C++,C#, HTML,CSS,JS and MySQL since Highschool
-Java and Python at University
+Java, C, PHP and Python at University

 In an ideal world I'll be using my applied knowledge to fight for justice( and maybe end up in jail for doing so, depends on how the world progresses).